 To access or correct your personal information please email us at email@example.com.

-If you have any complaint regarding your personal information, please email us at firstname.lastname@example.org.
+If you have any complaints regarding your personal or credit information, please email us at firstname.lastname@example.org.
 We will consider and respond to your complaint promptly.
 If you are not satisfied with our response, please contact us again.
-We also note that there are other bodies that you could lodge complaints with including the Australian Information Commissioner (www.oaic.gov.au)
+If you are still not satisfied with our response, you may be able to lodge complaints with other bodies such as:

 You can contact us at email@example.com.